DomiKamu/OhmerPrems/README.md

 Obviously, all *OhmerPrems* members will benefit all **lifetime** updates/upgrades and all future *OhmerPrems* modules (full versions) without any additional charge!

 To become *OhmerPrems* member, simply send me **10 euros** (please convert to euros first if your currency is different) to (https://www.paypal.com/paypalme/DominiqueCAMUS).
 Don't forget to indicate your first & last name, and your valid email address.
-Thanks in advance!
+Also in free message, please specify **OhmerPrems**.
+Thanks you in advance!

 ------